FHantke/brave-browser-wiki/Brave-symbol-server.md

 Visual Studio will download symbols and display the exact source location automatically.

-### PGO and other Release optimizations
+### PGO and other Release optimizations notes

-Please have in mind that Brave is built with Profile Guided Optimizations and other optimizations which may change the code flow substantially, and even having all symbols the execution during debugger steps might look weird.
+Brave is built with Profile Guided Optimizations enabled, which may change the code flow substantially, and even having all symbols the execution during debugger steps might look weird.
+That's the sad reality of PGO builds.